THE UNIVERSITY OF UTAH

 • The student reads three books from previous lesson; the last book is the one introduced the previous day.

-• The tutor coaches the child to identify words independently and allows time for the child to correct errors.
+• The tutor coaches the child to identify words independently by initial grapheme-phoneme, memory, and pictures.
+The tutor allows time for the child to correct errors.

 2. Word Study (8-10 mins)